meizabel/documentation/java/aggregate.md

         super(id);
 }
 ```
-An aggregate should also contain at least on [Command Handler](./java/command-handler.md) method and one Event Applier
+An aggregate should also contain at least one [Command Handler](./java/command-handler.md) method and one Event Applier.

 ```java
  @Assign
     public List<Message> handle(RegisterToConference command, CommandContext context) {